Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 <!-- ------------------------ -->
 ## Create dbt Cloud projects for cross-team collaboration
-Duration: 10
+Duration: 5

-In this step, you will set up two dbt Cloud Projects: one for the core data team, and one for the finance team, as depicted in the diagram below.
+Now you will create two dbt Cloud Projects: one for the core data team, and one for the finance team, as depicted in the diagram below.

 You will notice that you need to input your Snowflake credentials and resources information created in the previous step. dbt Cloud uses Snowflake role and warehouse resources in order to build database tables and views.
 The platform is powerful enough for the core data team and also accessible enough for newcomers on the finance team to use, all the while allowing collaboration between these two teams.